Ryan Kavanaugh: Personal life

 In 2011, Kavanaugh married ballet dancer Britta Lazenga.
 In 2015, he married model Jessica Roffey.
 He has two children.
 He is a member of the Wilshire Boulevard Temple.
 According to Forbes, while having been previously featured on their billionaires list in 2013, Kavanaugh's net worth fell below $1 billion once Relativity Media filed for bankruptcy in 2015.
 As of 2020, Kavanaugh had been a regular donor to the Republican Party.
 After 47 years of living in Los Angeles, California, Kavanaugh expressed his intention to move both his residence and business to Florida due to LA's progressive governance, rising crime and homelessness, and California's perceived anti-business policies.
+In January 2024, Kavanaugh launched a podcast, on which he and his guests discuss personal stories of failure.

-Controversies
+Public incidents

 Kavanaugh frequently used a personal helicopter for daily commuting.
 The resulting disturbance prompted some of his neighbors to submit complaints to state and local officials.
 When it was revealed that the hotel Kavanaugh used for landing was legally permitted only for emergency landings, a spokesperson for Kavanaugh expressed his intention to stop landing there.

 In 2012, Kavanaugh was targeted by an extensive extortion plot that was mainly aimed at business executives, including Harvey Weinstein.
 The perpetrator sent a letter to Kavanaugh demanding $11.3 million and threatening the lives of his family members.
 A day after receiving the letter, actor Vivek Shah, who had been photographed with Kavanaugh at an event in 2011, was arrested on extortion charges and eventually convicted to seven years in prison.

 In 2014, an email thread obtained through the Sony Pictures hack was published, in which Kavanaugh decries the US government's handling of the Gaza–Israel conflict.
 Among the recipients was Natalie Portman who described the thread as "very disturbing" and complained to Kavanaugh that she did not consent to have her private email address included in the mailing list and wished to be removed.
 Kavanaugh responded, "Sorry, You are right jews being slaughtered [...] is much much less important then [sic] your email address being shared with 20 of our peers" and continued to include her in the mailing list.